Marty Akins: Early life

 Akins was born in San Saba, Texas.
 At Gregory-Portland High School, Akins was coached by his father, Ray Akins, a Texas High School Football Hall of Famer with 302 wins in 37 seasons.
 Akins, captain of his high school team, was selected as the Texas High School 3A Football Player of the Year in 1971 while he led the Wildcats to the 1971 State Championship game.
 He had a 60–4–1 record as a junior high and high school quarterback.
 Akins was an All-State Quarterback and Prep All-American Quarterback and was selected Super All-State Punter and Kicker.
-Akins was also selected as quarterback on the UIL All-Century Football Team 1910-2010.
+Akins was also selected as quarterback on the UIL All-Century Football Team 1910–2010.
 In 2017, his number #10 was retired by Gregory-Portland High School.

-Akins was heavily recruited by many national programs and had always dreamed of playing for Notre Dame.
-When Notre Dame offered Akins a scholarship, he first decided to take it, but later chose to stay close to home when he was heavily recruited by Longhorn coach Darrell Royal and by former President Lyndon Johnson.

-Akins was also a star in track and field, winning the 1972 Texas State High School Championship in the shot put.
-He also won the 1971 national championship in track and field.
+Akins also competed in track and field, winning the 1972 Texas State High School Championship in the shot put.